RNS Board of Directors 2016-2017

 Wendy presents quite often on sleep related topics.
 (Over 60 presentations) She has translated her research results into the development of patient education videos collaboratively with Mayo patient education and these have received 3 National Health Information Awards and 2 Telly video awards for patient education.
 She has participated in the role of editor and content expert for over 40 patient education and patient program materials.
 She also co –authored/developed a CME program for sleep and Chronic Fatigue Syndrome (CFS) for the CDC.

-If you are or know someone who would be interested in serving on the Board please contact Wendy Moore
+If you are or know someone interested in serving on the Board please contact us.